trisdoan/web/web_chatter_position/README.rst

 #.
 There's a **Chatter Position** option in **User Preferences**, where you can
 choose between ``auto``, ``bottom`` and ``sided``.
+#.
+The position can also be changed on the fly using a new button on the top right side of Form Views.

 Bug Tracker
 ===========